NVIDIA/MatX/docs_input/api/nvtx.rst

 easily profile all MatX calls using built-in NVTX ranges, while also providing a convenient API for the user to insert custom ranges in their own code.
 This API provides many convenience features such as:

-- A cconvineint comple-in/compile-out MACRO based API
+- A convenient compile-in/compile-out MACRO based API
 - verbosity levels allowing varying levels of profiling detail
 - Built-in color rotation
 - Automatic scope management and range naming